 activities that have already been completed.
 At the earliest, activities that are supported by the programme may begin 8 weeks after the application deadline.

-Students are not granted mobility funding.
-However, in some cases, working artists and cultural workers, who have started studying again, may apply for funding if the purpose of the travel is not linked directly to their studies, but is a part of the artist’s continued professional work.
+Students are not granted mobility funding as a part of their degree.
+However, in some cases, working artists and cultural workers may apply for funding if the purpose of the travel is not linked directly to their studies, but is a part of the artist’s continued professional career.

-Mobility funding can be applied for travel and/or stays for up to 10 days.
-The size of the funding is based on a fixed travel cost and/or fixed compensation per day, which is calculated based on the duration and destination of the stay.
+Mobility funding can be applied for travel and/or stays for up to 14 days.
+The amount of the funding is based on a fixed travel cost and/or fixed compensation per day, which is calculated based on the duration and destination of the stay.

-The stay may exceed ten days, but the mobility funding will not cover more than ten days.
+The stay may exceed 14 days, but the mobility funding will not cover more than 14 days.

 You cannot apply for additional funding for production costs or similar.
-The funding applies for a return journey and is thus unsuitable for, for example, tours covering several countries.
 You can only submit one application per application round.

-Only professional artists and cultural workers (such as curators, producers, fiction translators, cultural editors or researchers) within all fields of culture and art can apply for funding.
+Only artists and other professionals in the arts and culture field (such as curators, producers, literary translators, cultural editors or researchers) within all fields of culture and art can apply for funding.

-“Professional” means that you have documented experience of working within the field of art and culture and/or have studied art or culture.
+“Professional” means that the applicant has documented experience of working within the field of art and culture and/or have completed an education in art or culture.

-Therefore, the user account which you create in our application system should not be registered as an organisation to apply for mobility funding.
+Therefore, the user account which you create in our application system can only be registered as an individual applicant to apply for Mobility funding.

 How is an application assessed?